Nexium (Esomeprazole Magnesium)

 Esomeprazole Magnesium Information

-Prescription esomeprazole is used to treat the symptoms of gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach) in adults and children 1 year of age and older.
-Prescription esomeprazole is used to treat damage from GERD in adults and children 1 month of age and older.
-Prescription esomeprazole is used to allow the esophagus to heal and prevent further damage to the esophagus in adults with GERD.
-Prescription esomeprazole is also used to decrease the chance that people who are taking nonsteroidal anti-inflammatory drugs (NSAIDs) will develop ulcers (sores in the lining of the stomach or intestine) in adults.
-It is also used with other medications to treat and prevent the return of stomach ulcers caused by a certain type of bacteria (H. pylori) in adults.
-Prescription esomeprazole is also used to treat conditions in which the stomach produces too much acid such as Zollinger-Ellison syndrome in adults.
-Nonprescription (over-the-counter) esomeprazole is used to treat frequent heartburn (heartburn that occurs at least 2 or more days a week) in adults.
+Esomeprazole is used to treat gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach).
+Esomeprazole is used to treat the symptoms of GERD, allow the esophagus to heal, and prevent further damage to the esophagus.
+Esomeprazole is also used to decrease the chance that people who are taking nonsteroidal anti-inflammatory drugs (NSAIDs) will develop ulcers (sores in the lining of the stomach or intestine).
+It is also used with other medications to treat and prevent the return of stomach ulcers caused by a certain type of bacteria (H. pylori).
+Esomeprazole is also used to treat conditions in which the stomach produces too much acid such as Zollinger-Ellison syndrome.
 Esomeprazole is in a class of medications called proton pump inhibitors.
 It works by decreasing the amount of acid made in the stomach.

 Unless your doctor tells you otherwise, continue your normal diet.